-However, to date, none of these models account for the combined effects of radiative cooling and viscosity.
-Instead, they implicitly assume -- or hope -- that the omitted effect (e.g. viscosity) has a negligible influence on the relevant dynamics.
-In this work, we provide a robust physical foundation for current and future implementations of multiphase subgrid models by explicitly testing this assumption.
+However, to date, none of these models have accounted for the combined effects of radiative cooling and viscosity.
+Instead, they implicitly assume that the omitted effect (e.g., viscosity) has a negligible influence on the relevant dynamics.
+In this work, we provide a robust physical foundation for current and future implementations of multiphase sub-grid models by explicitly testing this assumption.
 In particular, we show how mass transfer rates between phases are (largely) unaffected by viscosity, thus justifying the use of existing cooling-based prescriptions in multi-fluid models.\\

 Taken together, our results show that viscosity, while potentially important in shaping large-scale morphology, does not significantly alter the fundamental scaling relations governing turbulent mixing and radiative cooling.
-Although one might naively expect viscosity to suppress mixing and thereby invalidate commonly used theoretical predictions, we find -- perhaps surprisingly -- that this is not the case.
+Although we might naively expect viscosity to suppress mixing and thereby invalidate commonly used theoretical predictions, we find (perhaps surprisingly) that this is not the case.
 This lends confidence to both the interpretation of observational diagnostics and the construction of multiphase subgrid models, which often rely on idealized, inviscid small-scale simulations.
 By clarifying the limited role of viscosity, our work helps bridge the gap between detailed local physics and the broader astrophysical systems in which these processes operate.